tomtomwombat/fastbloom/README.md

     <img src="https://codecov.io/gh/tomtomwombat/fastbloom/branch/main/graph/badge.svg">
 </a>

-The fastest bloom filter in Rust.
+The fastest Bloom filter in Rust.
 Compatible with any hasher.

 ## Usage